OpenSourceWorkflow/generator-kickstart/README.md

 ### Adding a Bower package

-It is reccomended to use bower itself to add new packages.
+It is recomended to use bower itself to add new packages.

 ```bash
 $ bower install <package-name> --save